PlumpMath/Panda3DCraft/README.md

 **CONTROLS:**

-Use the mouse to move the camera (this is temporary)
+* Use the mouse to move the camera (this is temporary)

-Left click to delete blocks
+* Left click to delete blocks

-Right click to place blocks
+* Right click to place blocks

-S to save (temporary)

-L to load (temporary)

-ESC to pause (not fully implemented)
+* ESC to pause

 Requires the 'noise' package to be installed to PANDA3D'S PYTHON.
 If you have pip installed under a different Python version, follow this guide: